Moonchichiii/battleship_project3/README.md

 ### User Manual

-**If you're new to Battleship check out this link** 👉 https://en.wikipedia.org/wiki/Battleship Sign in / registration for new Sailors, and simple Login for returning players
+**If you're new to Battleship check out this link** 👉 https://en.wikipedia.org/wiki/Battleship

 1. Start with a Sailor Sign in / registration for new Sailors, and simple Login for returning players, I've kept it straightforward, ensuring you can dive right in.